1947 Thames flood

-The 1947 Thames flood was the most severe 20th century flood of the River Thames, affecting much of the Thames Valley as well as elsewhere in England during the middle of March 1947 after a severe winter.
+The 1947 Thames flood was the most severe flood of the River Thames in the 20th century, affecting much of the Thames Valley as well as elsewhere in England during the middle of March 1947 after a severe winter.
 The worst in over 100 years, it was exacerbated by an extremely high tide.

 Background

 The source of the Thames is in Gloucestershire, and it flows east through Oxfordshire.
 Records have been kept of its water levels since 1893.

 In January 1947, the country—particularly the southeast—had been hit by blizzards, which were severe enough to freeze the upper reaches of the River Thames.
 Winter storms continued into February.
 Before the flooding, 117 mm (4.6 inches) of precipitation and snow had fallen; the peak flow was 61.7 billion litres of water per day and the damage cost a total of £12 million to repair.
 The heavy snow had been followed by a period of relatively warm weather, which caused the snow to quickly melt on top of the still-frozen ground, which meant it had nowhere to drain.

 War damage to some locks made matters worse.

 Maidenhead was particularly badly damaged, with over 2,000 dwellings flooded.

 The same weather conditions caused widespread flooding to many river basins in the country during March 1947.

 Although there were no deaths as a consequence of the flooding, the shock value was sufficient to put flooding on the political agenda.